NORTHERN GWAII HAANAS EXPLORER – EXPEDITION KAYAKING

 If you have physical limitations that may make this difficult contact our office before booking to ensure this can be accommodated.

-- Back-country camp for fourteen consecutive nights
+- Back-country camp for seven consecutive nights

 - Please note that while rain usually does not affect our ability to change camps, wind can prevent us from paddling and require us to spend multiple days at one site.